questdb/documentation/documentation/reference/function/window.md

 description: Window SQL functions reference documentation and explanation.
 ---

-This page unpacks QuestDB window functions and provides references.

-Window functions exist within many SQL dialects.
-QuestDB is consistent with expected function.
+Window functions perform calculations across sets of table rows that are related to the current row.
+Unlike aggregate functions that return a single result for a group of rows, window functions return a value for every row while considering a window of rows defined by the OVER clause.

+We'll cover high-level, introductory information about window functions first.
+For some, it may be helpful to launch some [common examples](#common-examples) into our live demo.
+Experimenting with these examples, then referring back to the reference, will help put everything in context.

-## What is a Window Function?
+## Deep Dive: What is a Window Function?

 A window function performs a calculation across a set of rows that are related to the current row.
 This set of related rows is called a "window", defined by an